hybridgroup/gocv-site/content/getting-started/macos.md

 ---
-title: "OS X"
+title: "macOS"
 date: 2017-10-09T11:41:50+02:00
 draft: false
 weight: 2
 ---

-This page has information on how to install and use GoCV on OS X.
+This page has information on how to install and use GoCV on macOS.

 ### Installing